 In 1948, recognising a need for a particularly high-speed (45,000 r.p.m.) miniature milling machine the Company introduced a model described in straightforward terms by the makers as their "High r.p.m.
 Milling Machine Model 1".
 Constructed in the form of a miniature jig borer, the aptly named "Precise" had a base 10.625" wide and 15" deep cast in a "semi-steel" with a non-elevating table and the cutter head arranged to be moved by a feedscrew up and down a slideway formed (very unusually) on the right-hand face of the 21-inch high (semi-steel), precision ground main column.
 In addition to forming a rigid structure, this layout allowed a cross slide of decent width to be incorporated - a decided advantage for any boring or milling machine - while also permitting economical mounting on a customer's existing bench.
-As an option, on the Model 1, the makers offered a 2-inch thick raiser block to fit between the column and base - with for the later Model 2 lifting the column by 3 inches.
+As an option, on the Model 1, the makers offered a 2-inch thick raiser block to fit between the column and base - and for the later Model 2, lifting the column of that machine by 3 inches.